unacast/actions/github-deploy/README.md

 # github-deploy

-This actions adds functions for interacting with Github Deployment API and a Workflow instantiated from a deployment event
+This action adds functions for interacting with Github Deployment API and a Workflow instantiated from a deployment event

 ## Usage